giseleschaves/order-summary-component-main/README.md

 ### The challenge

+Develop a simple card to sign a music plan.
 Users should be able to:

 - See hover states for interactive elements